microsoft/ComplianceUtility/Manuals/3.1.3/Manual-Mac.md

   * [Microsoft Support Policy](#support-policy)
   * [How to file issues and get help](#get-help)

-## Introduction <a name="introduction"></a>
+## Description <a name="description"></a>

-This information gives you background and usage information for the [UnifiedLabelingSupportTool](https://aka.ms/UnifiedLabelingSupportTool/Latest) PowerShell script module.
+The 'Unified Labeling Support Tool' provides the functionality to reset all corresponding Information Protection client services.
+Its main purpose is to delete the currently downloaded sensitivity label policies and thus reset all settings, and it can also be used to collect data for error analysis and troubleshooting.

 Have you ever used the Sensitivity button in a [Microsoft 365 App](https://www.microsoft.com/en-us/microsoft-365)?
 If so, you've used the [Office's built-in labeling experience](https://docs.microsoft.com/en-us/microsoft-365/compliance/sensitivity-labels-office-apps?view=o365-worldwide).
 In case something doesn't work as expected or you don't see any labeling at all, the 'Unified Labeling Support Tool' will help you.

-The 'Unified Labeling Support Tool' provides the functionality to reset all corresponding Information Protection client services.
-Its main purpose is to delete the currently downloaded sensitivity label policies and thus reset all settings, and it can also be used to collect data for error analysis and troubleshooting.

 > **Note**
 >
 > If you want to use the 'Unified Labeling Support Tool' on Microsoft Windows, you can find the corresponding online manual [here](Manual-Win.md).

-## MIT License <a name="mit-license"></a>
+### MIT License <a name="mit-license"></a>

 Copyright © Microsoft Corporation.